-Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous (and fearsome) mountains in the world.
+Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous and dramatic mountains in the world.

-Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg pass.
-Perhaps we’ll take the Eiger trail right to the base of the mountain, with countless waterfalls cascading off it’s vertical cliff faces.
+Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg Pass.
+If conditions are right, we can take the Eiger Trail right to the base of the mountain, with countless waterfalls cascading off its vertical cliff faces.

 The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious climb in the Swiss Alps.
-We’ll descend via a favorite, little used trail to the car-free village Wengen for a restful night.
+We’ll descend via a favorite, little used trail to the gorgeous views of Biglenalp, glaciers cascading down the mountains.
+Finish in the car-free village Wengen for a restful night.

-Tschingelhorn inn – Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen valley floor.
-The Lauterbrunnen is reminiscent of Yosemite valley, with numerous waterfalls cascading down either side of the valley.
+Tschingelhorn inn – We’re heading out on an adventure today.
+Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen Valley floor.
+The Lauterbrunnen Valley is reminiscent of Yosemite Valley, with numerous waterfalls cascading down either side of the valley.
+Truly an unbelievable sight.

-Both lead through sleepy Gimmelwald to the car-free village of Mürren, with its unparalleled cliffside views of the Eiger, Jungfrau and other surrounding mountains.
+Both trails lead to the Sefinen valley then up through sleepy Gimmelwald to the car-free village of Mürren, with its unparalleled cliffside views of the Eiger, Jungfrau and other surrounding mountains.
 Stay in a comfortable 3-star hotel.

-Zermatt – After breakfast, we’ll take a morning transfer to Zermatt, the lively village at the base of the Matterhorn.
+Zermatt – After breakfast, we’ll take a morning transfer to Zermatt, the historic village at the base of the Matterhorn, the most iconic peak in the Alps, maybe in the world.
 It’s nice to start with a walking tour of the village that takes you past 400 year-old houses and into the history of this fascinating town.

 Afterwards, take a short hike above Zermatt for views of the surrounding mountains, perhaps to the centuries-old hamlets of Zum See and Zmutt, before returning to the wonderful spa and friendly reception at the Hotel Europe.

-Zermatt – We like to get off the beaten path in Zermatt, and the Trift valley is ideal for quiet trails and sweeping views.
+Zermatt – We like to get off the beaten path in Zermatt, and it’s not as hard as you might think.
+The Trift Valley is ideal for quiet trails and sweeping views.

 Take a secret trail to a favorite viewpoint high above town, then enjoy a refreshing stop at the Trift inn, known for their homemade ice tea made from local alpine herbs.
-Dinner will be on your own tonight in Zermatt.
+After an invigorating day on the trail, return for some relax time at the hotel and maybe hit up the spa.
+Dinner will be on your own to explore tonight in Zermatt.

 Zermatt – There are many peaceful trails criss-crossing the larch forests outside of Zermatt.
-We’ll take one that leads us to a suspended wooden walkway through a narrow river gorge.
+We can take one that leads us to a suspended wooden walkway through a narrow river gorge.

 After a thrilling walk through the gorge, we emerge and continue on high ridge above town.
 Perhaps we’ll make the strenuous climb up to the Hornli hut (a sort of Matterhorn base camp) to enjoy fabulous, close-up views of the Matterhorn and and a sweeping look back at the valley below.
 You’ll have the option to hike or take the gondola down.
 Afterwards, we’ll enjoy exquisite food and great Matterhorn views from our hotel on the outskirts of Zermatt.

-depart – Today you say good-bye to the Matterhorn and depart for your post-tour destinations.
+depart – After a beautiful week, today you say good-bye to the Matterhorn and depart for your post-tour destinations.